US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

   - If you're running Windows, you'll need to install a **bash shell** to run some of the commands.
 Install either the [Git Bash](https://git-scm.com/downloads) client or the [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+Make sure
-Make sure you (at least) the following software versions installed.
+the following minimum software versions are installed.
 This workshop has been tested with the following versions:

    | Software             | Version | Command Line       |
    | -------------------- | ------- | ------------------ |